 I'm behind on moviegoing, let alone writing up reviews, but I saw True Grit on Saturday and like everyone else I was blown away by Hailee Steinfeld.

 Grit was adapted by writer/directors Joel & Ethan Coen from Charles Portis’ 1968 novel, previously translated to the big screen in 1969.
 While this edition might not be

 the filmmakers meant for me to be.
 That way lie spoilers, however.
 I'm not averse to picking up the conversation in the comments, but I won't get to half of what's on my plate unless I learn to keep some posts short.

-Kindred Posts: Flow Rider • Braids of Glory • Forest Gumption
+Related: Flow Rider • Braids of Glory • Forest Gumption